Are NBA Players Boycotting Or Striking? Why It's Important To Know The Difference

 Advertisement

 There have also been numerous sports and sports-related boycotts throughout history.
 Practically every Olympic games is boycotted by a few nations for political reasons — the most famous of which was the boycott of the 1980 Summer Olympics in Moscow, led by the U.S. and joined by several other countries in response to the Soviet Union’s invasion of Afghanistan.
-More recently, NFL fans have threatened to boycott the league for finally supporting Colin Kaepernick taking a knee during the anthem before football games.
+More recently, NFL fans have threatened to boycott the league for finally supporting Colin Kaepernick taking a knee during the national anthem before football games.
 In 2018, when Nike released a pro-BLM ad starring Kaepernick, videos of people boycotting the company by burning their Nike shoes went viral on social media.

 What counts as a strike?